Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Experimental setting

-Being an unsupervised task, we use the actual labels in two phases: (i) at the initialization phase, where the actual labels are used to generate the system of clients and to distribute the samples among them, and (ii) at the evaluation phase, i.e., when the algorithm terminates, the actual labels are used to assess the accuracy of the clusters formed by each local client (section~\ref{sec:fc:performance}).
+Since this is an unsupervised task, actual labels are used only in two specific phases: (i) Initialization of the experiment, where they define the setup of the simulated system and determine the distribution of samples among clients. (ii) Evaluation, where they serve as a ground truth to assess the accuracy of the clusters formed by each client after the algorithm terminates (Section~\ref{sec:fc:performance}).